-Our July 2003 Loan Agreement contains restrictive covenants and also requires us to maintain specified financial ratios and satisfy other financial condition tests when our net domestic cash is below specified amounts, and the Dresden loan agreements impose restrictive covenants on AMD Saxony, including a prohibition on its ability to pay dividends.
-The July 2003 FASL Term Loan contains restrictive covenants and also requires FASL LLC to maintain specified financial ratios and satisfy other financial condition tests when its net domestic cash is below specified amounts.
+Our July 2003 Loan Agreement, as amended, contains restrictive covenants and also requires us to maintain specified financial ratios and satisfy other financial condition tests when our net domestic cash is below specified amounts, and the Dresden Loan Agreements impose restrictive covenants on AMD Saxony, including a prohibition on its ability to pay dividends.
+The July 2003 FASL Term Loan contains restrictive covenants, including a prohibition on its ability to pay dividends and also requires FASL LLC to maintain specified financial ratios and satisfy other financial condition tests when its net domestic cash is below specified amounts.

 Our ability to satisfy the covenants, financial ratios and tests of our debt instruments and FASL LLC's ability to satisfy the covenants, financial ratios and tests of the July 2003 FASL Term Loan can be affected by events beyond our or FASL LLC's control.
 We cannot assure you that we or FASL LLC will meet those requirements.
-A breach of any of these covenants, financial ratios or tests could result in a default under our July 2003 Loan Agreement, the July 2003 FASL Term Loan and/or the Dresden loan agreements.
+A breach of any of these covenants, financial ratios or tests could result in a default under our July 2003 Loan Agreement, the July 2003 FASL Term Loan and/or the Dresden Loan Agreements.
 In addition, these agreements contain cross-default provisions whereby a default under one agreement would likely result in cross-default under agreements covering other borrowings.
-For example, the occurrence of a default under the July 2003 FASL Term Loan would cause a cross-default under the July 2003 Loan Agreement and a default under the July 2003 Loan Agreement or under the indentures governing our 4.75% Debentures and our 4.50% Notes would cause a cross-default under the Dresden loan agreements.
-The occurrence of a default under any of these borrowing arrangements would permit the applicable lenders or note holders to declare all amounts outstanding under those borrowing arrangements to be immediately due and payable and would permit the lenders to terminate all commitments to extend further credit.
-If we or FASL LLC were unable to repay those amounts, the lenders under the July 2003 Loan Agreement, the July 2003 FASL Term Loan Agreement and the Dresden loan agreements could proceed against the collateral granted to them to secure that indebtedness.
-We have granted a security interest in substantially all of our inventory and accounts receivable under our July 2003 Loan Agreement, FASL LLC has granted a security under the Dresden loan agreements.
-If the lenders under the July 2003 FASL Term Loan Agreement, and AMD Saxony has pledged substantially all of its property as security under the Dresden loan agreements.
-If the lenders under any of the credit facilities or the note holders or the trustee u
+For example, the occurrence of a default under the July 2003 FASL Term Loan would cause a cross-default under the July 2003 Loan Agreement or under the indentures governing the debentures and our 4.50% Notes would cause a cross-default under the Dresden Loan Agreements.
+The occurrence of a default under the applicable lenders or note holders to declare all amounts outstanding under those borrowing arrangements to be immediately due and payable and would permit the lenders to terminate all commitments to extend further credit.
+If we or FASL LLC were unable to repay those amounts, the lenders under the July 2003 FASL Term Loan Agreement, and Agreement, FASL LLC were unable to repay those adverting interest in substantially all of our inventory and accounts receivable under our July 2003 Loan Agreement, FASL LLC hear granted a security interest in certain property, plant and equipment as security under the July 2003 FASL Term Loan Agreement, and AMD Saxony has pledged substantially all of its property as security under the Dresden Loan Agreements.
+If the lenders under any of the credit facilities or the note holders or the rustee under the indentures governing the debentures and our 4.50% Notes accelerate the repayment, FASL LLC hear granted to them to secure that indebtedness.
+We have granted a security interest in substantiall